 A better food system for young and old

-Research coordinated by Professor Wendy Wills is developing a greater understanding of the challenges facing the UK food system and how these challenges influence the food choices - and consequently the health - of potentially vulnerable groups.
-Prof Wills leads the Food and Public Health Research Unit at the Centre for Research in Primary and Community Care.
+Research coordinated by Professor Wendy Wills, director of the Centre for Research in Public Health and Community Care, is developing a greater understanding of the challenges facing the UK food system and how these challenges influence the food choices - and consequently the health - of potentially vulnerable groups, including young and older people.

 Get in touch